SchweizerischeBundesbahnen/scion-toolkit/docs/site/scion-icons.md

 > [!TIP]
 > - The function can call `inject` to get any required dependencies.
-> - The function can return `undefined` to not provide a requested icon, e.g., to use the default icon for built-in icons.
+> - The function can return `undefined` to not provide a requested icon, e.g., to use the built-in SCION icons.
-> - Built-in icons start with the `scion.` prefix.
+> - SCION icons start with the `scion.` prefix.

 > [!IMPORTANT]
 > Applications using the SCION Workbench should register an icon provider via configuration passed to the `provideWorkbench` function.
 Refer to the [workbench documentation][link-scion-workbench-icons] for details.